RED HILL MINING PRECINCT

 Visit the replica underground mining tunnel, and information hub for an insight into the 1870’s Gold Rush era.

-On 14 April 1870, Tom Saunders discovered gold on Red Hill and so began what has often been called “the last of the poor man’s gold rushes”.
-By June of that year 500 people were on the Gulgong gold fields and by 1872 when the first official census was taken it was estimated that the population of Gulgong and its satellite villages was approximately 20 000..
+On 14 April 1870, Tom Saunders discovered gold on Red Hill and so began what has often been referred to as “the last of the poor man’s gold rushes”.
+By June of that year 500 people were on the Gulgong gold fields and by 1872 when the first official census was taken it was estimated that the population of Gulgong and its satellite villages was approximately 20 000.

-Opening hours 1pm to 3pm 7 days a week (except major public holidays) or by appointment
+Opening hours are 1pm to 3pm daily (except major public holidays)

 EASY BUS, CAR AND CARAVAN PARKING